Peace Rather Than Panic (Proverbs 3:25-26)

 Many people panic when they're faced with severe problems.
 We can't escape many of the problems in our lives, but we have been given the ability to control our reaction to the problems we face.
 Our reaction to problems is much more important than the problems themselves.
 Two people can face the same problem—one person can react calmly with faith in God while the other person panics.

-The wise person, the one who has embraced wisdom (which includes embracing Christ as Saviour, Who is our wisdom) (I Corinthians 1:30; Colossians 2:3), does not and should not fear what the unsaved fear.
+The wise person, the one who has embraced wisdom (which includes embracing Christ as Saviour, Who is our wisdom (I Corinthians 1:30; Colossians 2:3), does not and should not fear what the unsaved fear.
 Wisdom is not to fear when folly is judged.
 Wisdom has hope ("the Lord shall be thy confidence") that folly does not have.
 This hope enables wisdom not to fear.
+In spite of what is happening in the world, those who put their trust in God will be safe and saved.
+In fact, they can sweetly sleep when others are panicking and in trouble.
+Your relationship with God will bring strength and stability.
+He is the one that gives confidence or security to the believer.
+He is at our side.
+The fact that He hears the prayers of the righteous give us serenity and hope.
+Walking with God gives you peace.

 If this post has blessed you in any way,